brmfulasha/MMM-IndyCarTiming/README.md

-# MMM-NASCARLive
+# MMM-IndyCarTiming

-A [MagicMirror²](https://magicmirror.builders/) module to display live NASCAR race standings.
+A [MagicMirror²](https://magicmirror.builders/) module to display live IndyCar race standings.
 The module automatically hides itself when there is no active race.

 ## Features

-- Shows current NASCAR race standings from the official NASCAR live feed.
+- Shows current IndyCar race standings from the official IndyCar live feed.
 - Automatically hides when there is no active race and reappears on race day.
 - Updates automatically during an active race.